 The POST method is considered more secure than the GET method in web development, especially when working with forms in PHP.
 It offers improved security by hiding sensitive data from the URL, avoiding caching issues, providing a larger data length limit, and reducing the risk of CSRF attacks.
 By understanding these factors and implementing the appropriate measures, developers can enhance the security of their web applications.

-Other recent questions and answers regarding EITC/WD/PMSF PHP and MySQL Fundamentals:
+Other recent questions and answers regarding Examination review:

-- What is the purpose of making properties private in a class?
+- What is the purpose of the action attribute in a PHP form?